ornush/MyAndroidChatApp/README.md

 # enjoy!<br />
 <br />

-In This Project We have used java,XML.<br />
+In This Project I have used java,XML.<br />

 #### writer:  Orna Tapeta